yevrah/mac-setup/README.md

 The `set -x` prints out all commands as they run for the purposes of debugging our script.
 It is also worthwhile to make it executable with `chmod a+x setup.sh`.
 This allows us to run the setup using `./setup.sh` for the sake of convenience.

+In some cases you may want to pass in additional parameters to your script, for example you may want to disable debugging unless an argument is set.
+You can do this using the following syntax:

+    curl -sS htt.... | bash -s arg1 arg2

 ## Step 2: The Homebrew Workhorse

 We'll be using `brew` (short for homebrew) to do all the heavy lifting, it's the defactor package manager for Mac. if your not familiar with it head over to their [website](https://docs.brew.sh/).
 Homebrew can be installed by adding the following to `install.sh`: